renzon/poc-java-annotation/README.md

 public @interface Retention { // omiting code here }
 ```

-More than that Annotation introduce a new citizen on Java language, with new sintax e behavior.
+More than that Annotation introduce a new citizen on Java language, with new syntax and behavior.
 For example it doesn't allow Inheritance like a regular Class.

 ### Annotating Methods